Inaugural Art of Cheese Festival Announces Event Lineup

-MADISON, Wis., June 22, 2023 /PRNewswire/ -- Wisconsin has always been known for its long history of cheesemaking, but now it may also be known for its incredible artisan cheese festival.
-Art of Cheese is an exclusive cheese festival created for the world's biggest cheese lovers, and it's happening across downtown Madison and the surrounding communities from Sept.
+MADISON, Wis.
+(WMTV) - Wisconsin has always been known for its long history of cheesemaking, but now it may also be known for its incredible artisan cheese festival.
+Art of Cheese is an exclusive cheese festival created for the world’s biggest cheese lovers, and it’s happening across downtown Madison and the surrounding communities from Sept.
 29 - Oct.
 1.

 Hosted by Dairy Farmers of Wisconsin, this first-time event promises exclusive experiences and tours with behind-the-scenes access to creameries and dairy farms, cheese yoga, a Bubbles and Cheese Brunch and a Cheese Fair Off the Square.
 The festival will also have interactive classes on everything from cheese pairing to crafting and learning the art of affinage, and a chance to meet (and even dine with) award-winning Master Cheesemakers.
 The highlight of the weekend will be the first-ever Wisconsin Cheese Ball (the kind where you dance and eat cheese).